 Photography is a technology that is constantly evolving.
 Every camera runs on some form of computer.
 So there are many ways to improve information processing.
-With new lens technologies and equipment like drones, photography is in constant flux.
+Photography is in constant flux with new lens technologies and equipment like drones.

-The newest, groundbreaking progression is the incorporation of artificial intelligence (AI).
+The newest groundbreaking progression is the incorporation of artificial intelligence (AI).
 Today, I will talk to you about AI photography.
-And we will explore the question of how AI is changing the world of photography.
+And we will explore how AI is changing the world of photography.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 In practice, there is no program yet with the formula for perfect framing and composition.
-But AI covers a lot of the processes that would be laborious for us to correct.
+But AI covers many processes that would be laborious for us to correct.
 So, in a nutshell, AI is here to improve our efficiency.

 What is AI in Photography?

-Even the way that a camera reads the environment is part of an AI process.
-This is evident in smartphone camera settings, such as Apple’s Portrait mode.
 The feature identifies a subject in the foreground.
 Then it simulates a shallow depth of field.
-Your subject is entirely in focus, but the background blurs behind it.
+Your subject is entirely in focus.
+But the background blurs behind it.
 Thus, it draws more attention to the subject you are trying to photograph.

 Zoom and Enhance